Twelfth Night: Synopsis

 Maria suggests taking revenge on Malvolio by convincing him that Olivia is secretly in love with him.
 She forges a love letter, mimicking Olivia's handwriting, and plants it in the garden.
 The letter asks Malvolio to wear yellow stockings cross-gartered—a colour and fashion that Olivia hates, to be rude to the rest of the servants, and to smile constantly in Olivia's presence.
 Watched by Sir Toby, Sir Andrew, and Fabian, Malvolio finds the letter and is surprised and delighted.
 He starts following the letter's instructions to show Olivia his feelings.
 Olivia is shocked by the changes in him and, agreeing that he seems mad, leaves him to be cared for by his tormentors.
 Pretending that Malvolio is insane, the tormentors lock him in a dark chamber.
 Feste visits Malvolio to mock Malvolio's professed insanity, both as himself and disguised as a priest.

 Meanwhile, Viola's twin, Sebastian, has been rescued by Antonio, a sea captain who previously fought Orsino, yet who accompanies Sebastian to Illyria, despite the danger, because of his admiration for Sebastian.

 With their love for practical jokes, Sir Toby and Fabian convince Sir Andrew to challenge Cesario to a duel, knowing that neither of them can fight.
 Their initial duel is interrupted by Antonio, who believes Cesario to be Sebastian.
 Orsino's officers then arrest Antonio.
 Emboldened by this, Sir Andrew mistakes Sebastian for Cesario and slaps him, prompting Sebastian to beat up Sir Andrew.
 Olivia witnesses the skirmish and chastises Sir Toby, Sir Andrew, and Fabian.
-Taking Sebastian for 'Cesario', Olivia asks him to marry her, and they are secretly married in a church.
-Finally, when 'Cesario' and Sebastian appear in the presence of both Olivia and Orsino, there is more wonder and confusion at their physical similarity.
+Taking Sebastian for "Cesario", Olivia asks him to marry her, and they are secretly married in a church.
+Finally, when "Cesario" and Sebastian appear in the presence of both Olivia and Orsino, there is more wonder and confusion at their physical similarity.
 At this point, Viola reveals her identity and is reunited with her brother.

 Sebastian and Viola reunite, and the cases of mistaken identity are resolved.
-Orsino and Viola marry (Orsino to Viola: "But when in other habits you are seen, Orsino's mistress, and his fancy's queen"), and Antonio is released.
+Orsino and Viola marry (Orsino to Viola: "But when in other habits you are seen, Orsino's mistress, and his fancy's queen").
 Fabian confesses the plot against Malvolio, and reveals that Sir Toby has married Maria.
 Malvolio swears revenge on his tormentors and stalks off, but Orsino sends Fabian to placate him.
-The plays end with a song sung by Feste.
+The play ends with a song sung by Feste.